Starting a business in Ghana

 Step 2 – Taxpayer Identification Number (TIN) registration for all company directors, secretary and shareholders

 Download TIN forms @ http://rgd.gov.gh/wp-content/uploads/2015/12/Taxpayer-registration-form-individual.pdf .
 All company directors, secretary and shareholders are required to register and obtain a TIN for the purposes of business registration.
 Complete TIN forms and attach a copy of photo ID (Drivers, passport bio-data, voters ID).
 TIN numbers are created within 24 to 48 hours at no charge at any Ghana Revenue Authority office.

-TIN numbers can also be created for corporate organisations.
+TIN numbers can also be created for corporate organizations.
 This situation becomes necessary when the shares of the company being registered are held by a corporate entity.
-In such a scenario, the corporate organisation will obtain a TIN Form for Organisations and dully complete same and attach a letter of introduction.
+In such a scenario, the corporate organization will obtain a TIN Form for Organizations and dully complete same and attach a letter of introduction.
 A TIN number will subsequently be created for the corporate shareholder.